Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds. From 1977, it's Star Wars.

 “He [Coppola] had to force me to write my first script.
 ‘You want to do a film?
 You write it.’
 And I said, ‘No, no, no, we ought to hire a writer to write it.
 I don’t want to write it.
 I’m not a writer, I can’t write.
 But he said, ‘You’re never going to be a good director unless you learn to write.
 Go and write, kid.’”

-And so Lucas wrote his first feature film script for THX 1138 (1971), a film he also directed.
-Lucas called the script “terrible,” but was overall proud of the film, despite its box office failure.
-Lucas was much happier with his screenplay for his next film project, the very successful American Graffiti (1973).
-Elements of Star Wars are present in both films—the dark THX 1138 is set in space, while American Graffiti is an uplifting story—but it would still take Lucas time to fully commit to writing his completely original vision for a feel-good space opera.
+Lucas called his first feature film script for THX 1138 (1971) “terrible.”
+He was much happier with his screenplay for his next film, the successful American Graffiti (1973).
+Elements of Star Wars are present in both films—the dark THX 1138 is set in space, while American Graffiti , like Star Wars, is an uplifting story.
+But it would still be years before George Lucas fully committed to writing his completely original vision for a feel-good space opera.

 Inspiration for Star Wars